saikat0511/GCR-enhancer/README.md

-# GCR Quick Download Button
+# GCR Enhancer
-A browser extension to display a download button next to file attachments in Google Classroom.
+A browser extension improves google classroom experience.
+Adds a quick download button next to file attachments and modifies CSS for a modern and more space efficient layout.
 Supports both chromium and firefox.

 ## Preview